Efrat-W/Merch-Store-mini-project/README.md

 GUI store mini proyect by Efrat and Tzipora

 tsch This is Efrat, do you copy? tsch
-Hi efrat, are we done yet?
+Greetings are we done yet
-YES WE ARE :D not really